 For the Genoise Sponge Cake

 - Butter – I always go for unsalted butter.
 It’s the only way to make sure the cake doesn’t turn out salty.
-It also helps you keep full control over the amount of sodium in the recipe.

 - Vanilla extract – I recommend 100% pure vanilla extract.